davebenson/doom4-walkthrough/README.md

 * Three Possessed, One Barrel: the easiest opportunity for this is early on, but you can also do it in the Argent Cell fight.
 * Curb Stomp: Gore Nest 2 in the yellow molten Main Foundry Area is the easiest, but there's a lot of random Possessed Soldier around.  ??? do Hell Razers count for this?
 * Quite the Collector: easy with this guide, I hope.

-## Mission 3: Fight: The Tunnel Of Secrets
-I'm not really sure where to include this protected tunnel system that connects various points of the Main Foundary Area.

-This is more of an exploratory area than a fight, but it is strewn with minor demons.

-It is hard to describe all the turns and the 3 entrances to this area, but it can be explored easily enough.
-Just make sure you find:
-* CODEX ENTRY "Monsters / Imp" in a dead-end room with some armor
-* SECRET 3.4:  To get to this secret area, you'll have to jump up to a nondescript ledge.
-Look for a room with a rotating-red ceiling-mounted light, over which is painted "UAC-HAL".
-Looking at that, the duct is just to the right of it.
-Enter into it, and it'll twist around to get to the Secret, ELITE GUARD 3.3 and the ROCKET LAUNCHER.

-There are three access points to this convoluted area.
-Here's a description of each of them:

-* Gore Nest #2 Access
-  * From the vicinity of Gore Nest #2: looking out to the main area, the catwalks on the right should have two stories.
-Get to the upper story, and you'll find a small doorway.
-  * From the tunnel, look for blood streams and an obvious exit.
-* Mid-level Entrance
-  * From the tunnel: look for an observation room; the door it outside the window looking in.
-* Yellow Keycard Guy Access
-  * From the guy: go out to a downward staircase; at its bottom turn into a small door.
-  * From Tunnel: look for a green-lit room with 2 large white boxes.
-Stand on the box(es) and jump to a yellow patterned ledge.

 ## Mission 3:  Gore Nest 1
 From the entrance area, exit into the Main Foundry Area.